Anivice/Sysdarft/doc/Sysdarft.md

-In illustrations of data structures in memory, unlike Intel architecture manuals, smaller addresses appear toward the top of the figure;
+In illustrations of data structures in memory, unlike Intel architecture manuals, smaller addresses appear toward the *top* of the figure;
-addresses increase toward the bottom.
+addresses increase toward the *bottom*.
+Similarly, however,
-Bit positions are numbered from right to left, with the leftest one being LSB (Least Significant Bit) and the rightest one being MSB (Most Significant Bit).
-The numerical value of a set bit is equal to two raised to the power of the bit position.
-This is similar to the illustration of all Intel Architectures as well as that of most ARM and RISC.
+bit positions are numbered from right to left, with the leftmost bit being LSB (Least Significant Bit) and the rightmost bit being MSB (Most Significant Bit), and the numerical value of a set bit is equal to two raised to the power of the bit position, same ways identical to Intel architectures as well as that of most ARM and RISC.

 ![Bit and Byte Order](BitAndByteOrder.png)